 This course introduces students to pharmacology, medical math, inventory and client communication.
+This is a blended course.
 3 Credit Hours

 VAC 115 L Pharmacy Practice

 This course uses hands-on practice to understand and fill prescriptions, calculate dosages for in-patient treatments and medication administered at home and dispensing medications to clients.
 1.5 Credit Hours